RoboJackets/robocup-firmware/doc/GDBExercise.md

 TODO Update tutorial with more comprehensive commands mainly backtrace

+The associated source files for this exercise can be cloned from [here](https://github.com/CollinAvidano/GDB-Tutorial)

 ## Introduction
 GDB is a standard debugging program that is included by default in all Linux platforms.